-Palmer is a former Secretary of the Virginia State Board of Elections and served as the commonwealth’s Chief Election Official from 2011-2014.
-During his tenure, he implemented an online voter registration system and joined Virginia as a founding member of ERIC, a non-profit organization with the sole mission of assisting states to improve the accuracy of America’s voter rolls and increase access to voter registration for all eligible citizens.
-Palmer strengthened the security and accuracy of voting tabulation machines in Virginia with the establishment of a voting system testing certification program.
+Commissioner Palmer is a former Secretary of the Virginia State Board of Elections and served as the commonwealth’s Chief Election Official from 2011-2014.
+During his tenure, he implemented an online voter registration system and joined Virginia as a founding member of ERIC, a nonprofit organization with the sole mission of assisting states to improve the accuracy of America’s voter rolls and increase access to voter registration for all eligible citizens.
+Mr. Palmer strengthened the security and accuracy of voting tabulation machines in Virginia with the establishment of a voting system testing certification program.
 He also served as the Florida’s Director of Elections where he successfully transitioned the state from electronic voting machines to paper based voting tabulation machines prior to the 2008 Presidential Election and expanded the Florida voting system state certification program.

-As an election administrator, Palmer has advised the EAC in a number of roles.
+As an election administrator, Commissioner Palmer has advised the EAC in a number of roles.
 He has served as a Senior Advisor to the EAC on the provisions of the National Voter Registration Act (NVRA), and served on EAC advisory boards, including the Standards Board Executive Board and the Technical Guidelines Development Committee, representing the National Association of State Election Directors.

 Prior to his work in election administration, he served as a trial attorney with the Voting Section in the U.S. Department of Justice’s Civil Rights Division, where he enforced the nation’s voting laws.
 He litigated a number of cases involving federal voting laws, including the National Voter Registration Act (NVRA), the Voting Rights Act (VRA), the Help America Vote Act (HAVA) and the Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA).
 He monitored polling places in state and local elections across the county to identify noncompliance with federal voting and disability rights laws.
-After the passage of HAVA, Palmer worked with state election officials to provide states guidance on implementation of HAVA verification requirements for voter registration systems.
-Palmer eventually represented the United States in the first enforcement action under HAVA in United States v.
+After the passage of HAVA, Commissioner Palmer worked with state election officials to provide states guidance on implementation of HAVA verification requirements for voter registration systems.
+Commissioner Palmer eventually represented the United States in the first enforcement action under HAVA in United States v.
 Alabama where the federal court ordered the state to implement an interactive statewide voter registration system under a special master.